Support

 • Self-esteem & emotional well-being skills (inc. anxiety management)

-What does your Emotional Regulation training module do?
+What does your Emotional Regulation Programme do?

-The Emotional Regulation training module is designed to help you navigate your child’s emotional outbursts, offering in-the-moment techniques to support you when your child is experiencing acute emotional dysregulation, as well as longer-term skill building exercises to help your child to better understand and handle their emotions.
-It has been designed as a 5-week module with a new activity each week, although the module can be completed at your own pace.
-Each activity is designed to help you build long-lasting skills at home and address themes such as identifying emotions, understanding your child’s sensory and communication preferences, and co-regulation.
+The Emotional Regulation programme is designed to help you navigate your child’s emotional outbursts, offering in-the-moment techniques to support you when your child is experiencing acute emotional dysregulation, as well as longer-term skill building exercises to help your child to better understand and handle their emotions.

 Will you see my child?